AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="tocSresolvedstream"></a>
 <a id="tocsresolvedstream"></a>

-Resolved stream is a property of the resolved asset
+Resolved stream is a property of the resolved asset.

 #### Properties